Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Verification-Preserving Inlining

-The proof of this theorem is included in our Isabelle/HOL formalization\tout{~\cite{artifact}}.
-Since inlining and the \soundness{} condition do not depend on any annotation, this theorem implies the following result, which we are mostly interested in and have proved in Isabelle/HOL: If the verification of the inlined program fails and the \soundness{} condition holds, then there does not exist an annotation such that the original program verifies w.r.t.\ this annotation.
+Since inlining and the \soundness{} condition do not depend on any annotation, this theorem implies the following result, which we are mostly interested in and have proved in \isabelle{}: If the verification of the inlined program fails and the \soundness{} condition holds, then there does not exist an annotation such that the original program verifies modularly w.r.t.\ this annotation.
 In other words, any error in the inlined program corresponds to a true error in the original program.